er1cstotle/lighthouse/lectures/w2d2/lecture.md

 # Async vs Sync 30m

+Javascript: programming language, dynamic
+Node: interpreter, so that it can be run on the server

+I/O

+- node handles I/O async
+- This is the thing that node is really really really good at

 # Break 10m

-# Some async example 5 mins
+# Some async examples 5 mins

 # Node FS 10m